Global Climate Action: Bridging Theory and Practice

 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) (in cooperation with DEval)

-This event launches the recently published “Political theory and global climate action: recasting the public sphere” by Idil Boran and discusses the role of nonstate and subnational actors in climate action at the interface of research and practice.
-It is the first in a series of events hosted by the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) in and around the Bonn Climate Change Conference (SB 50) in June 2019.
+This event launched the recently published “Political theory and global climate action: recasting the public sphere” by Idil Boran and discussed the role of nonstate and subnational actors in climate action at the interface of research and practice.
+It was the first in a series of events hosted by the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) in and around the Bonn Climate Change Conference (SB 50) in June 2019.

-The author’s presentation will be followed by a critical appraisal and various perspectives from research and practice.
-The focus of the debate will be on sharing experiences for accelerating progress through strengthening actions of non-state and subnational actors as well as broadening participation, strengthening climate actions in the global South, and maximizing synergies of climate action beyond 2020.
+The author’s presentation was followed by a critical appraisal and various perspectives from research and practice.
+The focus of the debate was on sharing experiences for accelerating progress through strengthening actions of non-state and subnational actors as well as broadening participation, strengthening climate actions in the global South, and maximizing synergies of climate action beyond 2020.

 About the book: